 How Do Conservation Easements Work?

 A landowner works with a land trust or government agency (a town's conservation commission) to draw up a conservation easement document that is filed at the Registry of Deeds.
 The land trust "holds" the easement and sees that its terms are honored—typically through an annual monitoring visit.
 The landowner "donor" of the easement may be entitled to an IRS charitable deduction equal to the market value relinquished through the easement if certain criteria are met that demonstrate public benefit.

 The easement preamble cites those benefits: wildlife habitat preserved, scenic values along a public way, farm or forestland, wildlife habitat being conserved; meeting conservation goals stated in a town's Master Plan or other official document.

-The and are local land trusts that hold many CEs in Peterborough, along with the statewide ("Forest Society").
+The Harris Center and Monadnock Conservancy are local land trusts that hold many CEs in Peterborough, along with the statewide Society for the Protection of NH Forests ("Forest Society").

 Interested in Pursuing Conservation?